rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 My right hand held onto the oxygen bottle by its nozzle.
 I flattened my back against the wall and held my breath, trying to see everything at once.

-Harold Jr. turned to look back at the thumps he’d heard.
+Harold Jr. turned to look back at the thumps he'd heard.
 He saw me and his eyes went wide, darting between my face and the green bottle in my hand.
 Harold Sr. was looking straight ahead.
 Irene was leaning forward, doubled at the waist as if about to fetch something out of the purse at her feet.

-The explosion wasn’t the next thing I experienced, it was the simultaneous realization of three things: my heart was racing in my chest, the drumbeat had started in my ears, and the cold numbness was creeping from my fingertips to my palms.
+The explosion wasn't the next thing I experienced, it was the simultaneous realization of three things: my heart was racing in my chest, the drumbeat had started in my ears, and the cold numbness was creeping from my fingertips to my palms.

 _No!
 Not yet!
 I need to see!_

 My pulse and the drums sped up even more, starting to block out the omnipresent sound of the engines.
-The oxygen bottle slipped from my hand but I didn’t see it hit the floor—the explosion happened at the same moment.
+The oxygen bottle slipped from my hand but I didn't see it hit the floor—the explosion happened at the same moment.

-What I saw didn’t make any sense, and I could see almost everything.
+What I saw didn't make any sense, and I could see almost everything.

 I heard the boom and even through the drumbeat I could feel its effect on my ears, which simultaneously popped from the pressure change and shuddered at the volume.
 There was a flash of light that silhouetted row 27 and its passengers, followed by a cloud of smoke and a shriek of metal.